USC vs. UCLA: Which College to Choose?

 Class Profile

-As a private research institute, USC typically offers small class sizes of around 26 students, with a manageable student-to-faculty ratio of 8:1.
-This is an impressive feat, considering in one year, 3,420 freshmen enrolled at USC.
+As a private research institute, USC typically offers small class sizes of around 26 students, with a manageable student-to-faculty ratio of eight students to one faculty member.

-The freshman class at USC is also diverse; approximately 23% of its students identified as first-generation students.
+The freshman class at USC is also diverse.
 USC also boasts a culturally diverse student body population, with many international students coming from China, India, Canada, the United Kingdom, Mexico, Iran, Indonesia, and other countries!

 UCLA offers lectures and seminars of varying sizes.
 Though some courses consist of lectures with large class sizes, two out of three classes have less than 30 students.
-UCLA is also proud of its class diversity, with 63 countries represented in its most recent freshman class.
-Additionally, 27% of the freshmen population identified as first-generation students.
+Furthermore, UCLA takes pride in its diverse student body, with a freshman class representing a wide range of backgrounds and experiences.

 Costs